 Based on, among other things, input from a number of the company’s large shareholders, Vestas has decided to reduce the number of outlook parameters it provides to the public.
 Furthermore, Vestas has decided to introduce guidance ranges for earnings (EBIT), revenue and the free cash flow to take into account the heavy fluctuations characterising these items depending on timing of order intake, production, shipments and final delivery to the customers.

-Read more: Vestas wins 51MW order in Sweden
+Read more: Vestas to sell offices in Aarhus

 For 2012, Vestas expects to achieve an EBIT margin of between 0-4 per cent and revenue of EUR 6,500-8,000m, including service revenue, which is expected to rise to approx EUR 850m with an EBIT margin of around 14 per cent.
 The EBIT margin will be adversely affected primarily by too high production costs for the V112-3.0 MW turbine and the GridStreamer™ technology, which will be reduced in the course of the year and by an expected increase in depreciation and amortisation charges of approx EUR 100m.
 Total warranty and product provisions are expected to account for less than 3 per cent of the expected revenue for the year.